yvesbou/uni-v2-clone/README.md

 ### Derivation of the above formula

-Let's assume x gets taken out of the pool and y gets deposited into it.
+Let's assume $x$ gets taken out of the pool and $y$ gets deposited into it.

 1. Start with the constant product formula after a swap: